nghiant2710/docs/zc702-zynq7-alpine-python/README-short.txt

-The Python buildpack image for Python apps for Zynq ZC702.
+The Python buildpack image for Python apps.